ANALYSIS-Saudi Arabia eyes Dubai's crown with HQ ultimatum | Business

 Some sectors would also be exempt from the decision to link state contracts to setting up regional headquarters, according to Jadaan.
 Detailed regulations will be issued before the end of 2021.
 WORKAROUNDS

-Saudi Prince Mohammed has recently pushed through social and economic reforms as part of plans to modernise the Muslim kingdom and attract foreign investment to help diversify the economy away from oil.
+Saudi Prince Mohammed has pushed through social and economic reforms in his plans to modernise the Muslim kingdom and attract foreign investment to help diversify the economy away from oil.
 He has said he wants Riyadh to become a global city by 2030.
+The crown prince has eased restrictions on concerts, allowed women to drive and ended a 40-year ban on cinemas, dramatic steps for Saudi Arabia.
+But Dubai already boasts multiplexes, nightclubs and world-class beachfront hotels that, when the pandemic is not raging, attract millions of visitors each year.

-But projects such as the King Abdullah Financial District, planned since 2006 to house banks across an area roughly four times the size of London's Canary Wharf, have yet to take off and attempts to lure foreign capital outside the energy sector have faltered in recent years amid political controversy, an opaque legal system and the coronavirus pandemic.
+Meanwhile, Saudi projects such as the King Abdullah Financial District, planned since 2006 to house banks across an area roughly four times the size of London's Canary Wharf, have yet to take off and attempts to lure foreign capital outside the energy sector have faltered in recent years amid political controversy, an opaque legal system and the coronavirus crisis.
 The UAE has spent years attracting businesses and shifting to Riyadh after decades in Dubai would be difficult, bankers told Reuters.

 One said some financial institutions with offices in Saudi Arabia could rename them as regional headquarters while maintaining a presence in Dubai.
 "The amount of business that's generated from the government needs to be justified," the banker said.
 "For an investment bank, there's no revenue to justify the move."